 How To Bleach Your Teeth At Home

 Home remedies for bleaching your teeth can come in many forms.
 Some of the safest ways to try out first are toothpaste, mouthwashes and whitening chewing gum that whiten the teeth over a prolonged period.

 You can also use natural products to aid in the whitening process.
 Things like oil pulling, baking soda and hydrogen peroxide mixtures, activated charcoal, and apple cider vinegar can whiten your teeth over time with constant use and patience.

 However, if you are looking to get your teeth whiter faster, you can try over-the-counter teeth whitening products.
 These include hydrogen peroxide, which can have a similar effect on the teeth as dentist procedures at a more affordable price.
 They can come in the form of strips, tooth whitening gels in trays, or ones that you can paint on.

 While teeth whitening sounds like a great option to get the picture-perfect smile you are looking for, some risks and dangers must be considered before deciding to do it.
 High levels of hydrogen peroxide can cause tooth sensitivity, causing discomfort while eating extra-hot, cold, or acidic foods.

 These high levels can also cause erosion of enamel with constant use.
-Some people want their teeth to be perfect, so many cases of users become addicted to teeth whitening, causing overuse of the products.
+Some people want their teeth to be perfect, so in many cases, users become addicted to teeth whitening, causing overuse of the products.
 Even if this does not happen to you, you must follow the directions on the product you decide to use to prevent any damage to the teeth.

 One of the things you may be asking yourself after reading this guide is whether or not teeth whitening works, and the answer is that it depends entirely on the state of your teeth.
-Since everyone has different levels and causes of discolouration, some may see immediate results after a procedure.
-Some may not see any change at all.
+Since everyone has different levels and causes of discolouration, some may see immediate results after a procedure, and some may not see any change.